Mississippi Slip and Fall Injury Lawyers in Oxford, MS

 The support we offer our clients includes investigating the fall accident, contacting and interviewing any eyewitnesses to the fall, evaluating medical records, and calling on resources such as medical experts, financial experts, and other resources.
 The burdens related to the legal issues surrounding the accident will be managed with professionalism and the goal of seeking the maximum possible compensation based on the facts in the case.
 We have over 20 years of experience serving the people of Oxford, MS, and the rest of Mississippi, and are recognized for legal excellence in personal injury claims of all types.

 At Tannehill Carmean, our personal injury cases, including slip and fall accidents, are represented on a “contingency fee” basis—you will only pay our legal fees when we achieve a settlement or jury verdict.
-To learn more about your rights and how our lawyers can help you recover compensation after a slip and fall injury accident, visit our law office today, message us, or call us directly at (662) 337-7868 for a free consultation.
+To learn more about your rights and how our lawyers can help you recover compensation after a slip and fall injury accident, visit our law office today, message us, or call us directly at (662) 337-7868 for a consultation.